How can Broda wheelchairs save you money?

 Recline is a great feature in wheelchairs – but not necessarily the most useful.
 Recline works just like the lazy boy chairs – drops the back down toward the floor.
 This feels good for a short time, but puts pressure on the lower back region after a time.
 If you have ever laid flat in bed for any length of time—your lower back doesn’t have proper support in the curve and will begin to ache after a time of not changing position or elevating your upper body.
 Recline can also create sheer in the very thin skinned individuals.

 A chair that can provide both tilt in space and recline is a chair that can provide excellent positional changes and well as overall comfort for the individual.
-To read more please click here to download a positioning poster.
+To read more please Seating and Positioning Brochure.

 How is a BRODA chair different than a Geri chair?